stfc/PSyclone/doc/gocean1p0.rst

     that does not compile: if you specify syntactically correct, but semantically incorrect boundary definitions, the PSyclone internal tests will accept the new iteration space, but the compiler will not.
-For example if one of the loop boundaries should be a name of a variable that is not defined, compilation will fail.
+For example if one of the loop boundaries contains the name of a variable that is not defined, compilation will fail.
 It is the responsibility of the user to make sure that valid loop boundaries are specified in a new iteration space definition.